 The Board of Directors is hereby granted the authority to police the usage of the Association's marks, which authority is delegable, and to authorize and direct all reasonable and necessary action to: a) protect the Association’s rights and interests in its intellectual property; and b) to ensure Member adherence to the Standards and Guidelines.

-An individual, partnership, or corporation of respectable reputation that regularly publishes one or more printed and bound telephone, city, or special interest directories and has published a directory for two (2) or more successive editions over a period of at least two (2) years at intervals of no more than two years between editions.
+3.1 Publisher Member.
+An individual, partnership, or corporation of respectable reputation that regularly publishes one or more print and/or digital telephone, city, or special interest directories and has published a directory for two (2) or more successive editions over a period of at least two (2) years at intervals of no more than two years between editions.

 Publisher Members shall be the only Members who are entitled to vote on any matter and who are considered to be Members for purposes of Massachusetts General Law, Chapter 180.